 Cushing is home to one of the most highly respected visual arts programs in secondary education, offering college-level instruction and exceptional equipment and facilities.
 We support many kinds of artistic expression, including:

-- glass work (stained glass, fused glass, molded glass, and more)
+glass: stained glass, fused glass, molded glass, and more

 Our courses are designed to encourage beginners, inspire advanced students, and challenge those who are working at the studio artist level.
 You will have opportunities to learn first-hand from talented faculty members and guest artists, while extending your studies through travel and off-campus experiences.
 Many of our best students exhibit their work—not just locally, but also in cities such as New York and London.

 For students at every level, the Emily Fisher Landau Center for Visual Arts offers state-of-the-art facilities and equipment, including:

 Pottery & Sculpture Studio with nine Brent wheels, slab roller, extruder, electric and raku kilns